The Shape Of The Recovery

 The machines that do most of the trading perform their analysis (techincal, tweets, headlines, momentum, buy/sell order ratios or otherwise) in the space of nanoseconds and can place orders with lightning speed; in and out before a human being can blink an eye.
 These traders are buying and selling huge quantities of shares with the goal of making a very small profit on each trade for the majority of shares traded in any given trading session.
 The position could be held for a split second, several hours a few days or any length of time in between depending on how the share price reacts.

-During the first quarter the major banks reported much higher than usual trading profits.
+During the first quarter, the major banks reported much higher than usual trading profits.
 The banks also reported additions to reserves for loan and credit card losses, 2-3 times the normal level for an average quarter.
 And most indicated in their guidance that we should expect more reserve increases in coming quarters.
 What does that mean?

 To the market?
 Apparently, absolutely nothing.
 To the economy?
 It means that banks are seeing a strong trend forming of missed payments increasing by companies and individuals on everything from cars and credit cards to mortgages and business loans.
 What those reserve increases are telling us is that the worst is yet to come.
-And that does not even include anything about a 2 nd wave of infections and deaths that, if it materializes, could be far worse than what we have already experienced thus far.
-I’ll get into the logic about the CDC announcement later in the article.
+And that does not even include anything about a 2nd wave of infections and deaths that, if it materializes, could be far worse than what we have already experienced thus far.
+I'll get into the logic about the CDC announcement later in the article.

 Problems with Opening Up Too Fast